 You can also eat them straight out of the pouch after adding water.

 If you have allergy concerns, Mountain House does state that their products contain soy, wheat, egg, and coconut in the ingredients.

 This pouch stands above the others in its versatility.

 It can work as a stand-alone medical container, or it can be mounted to any MOLLE-compatible rig like a vest or backpack.
 In that configuration, it has a velcro platform to allow rapid access by just ripping the bag off the mount.

 This pouch also comes in a variety of color schemes to suit your needs.

 You will need to purchase the medical contents separately as this is a container only.

 Morakniv knives represent one of the best values in outdoor knives.

 They are sturdy, comfortable knives that are meant for use.
 Their thick spine allows it to be used as a skinning knife as well as general use.

 The carbon steel blade means that a very sharp edge is easy to maintain.

 Despite the name, this tool isn’t just meant for truckers.

 The head is a multi-tool device capable of splitting, prying, and hammering.
-It is a heat treated component which makes it stronger than steel allowed to cool naturally.
+It is a heat-treated component which makes it stronger than steel allowed it to cool naturally.

 This tool is also marketed to people involved in search and rescue and disaster preparedness.

 The only shortcoming to the tool seems to be the axe head.
-It doesn’t quite function as well as a dedicated hatchet and will need to be sharpened by the new owner.
+It doesn’t function as well as a dedicated hatchet and will need to be sharpened by the new owner.

 An e-reader may not sound like something that belongs in a survivalist’s bag of tools, but it is often an overlooked device.